Good Design

 Well, it does depend a lot on your climate.
 Colder climates tend to use more energy on space conditioning than warmer ones.

 But, on average, the pie graphs below show you the savings possible from Good Design, in reduced space conditioning needs.
-The first pie is the 'average' Aussie home energy use, and represents a bill of $2000+ per year, and an average CO2 emission approaching 6 tonnes per year from the fossil fuels burnt to provide the power for the services in each wedge of the pie.
+The first pie is the 'average' Aussie home energy use, and represents a bill of $2000+ per year, and an average CO2 emission of 5 tonnes per year from the fossil fuels burnt to provide the power for the services in each wedge of the pie.
 The WHITE section in each pie shows the indicative scale of energy savings for each star achieved.

-As you can see, the new 7 Star criteria saves over a quarter of the pie, representing a saving of ~1 1/2 tonnes CO2 & $500 less in running costs a year, compared to the average home.
+As you can see, the new 7 Star criteria saves over a quarter of the pie, representing a saving of ~1 1/4 tonnes CO2 & $500 less in running costs a year, compared to the average home.

 So how do you achieve the higher stars?
 Let's get into the Rules…